Skip to main content

 Single-Slit Diffraction

-Single-slit diffraction occurs when waves pass through a narrow opening and spread out, creating a pattern of light and dark fringes on a screen.
-The width of the slit and the wavelength of the light determine the pattern's characteristics, including the angular position of the minima and maxima.
-This phenomenon illustrates the wave nature of light and is described mathematically by the diffraction formula, which relates the slit width, wavelength, and angle of observation.
+Single-slit diffraction occurs when waves pass through a narrow opening, causing them to spread out and create a pattern of light and dark fringes on a screen.
+The width of the slit and the wavelength of the light determine the characteristics of the diffraction pattern, including the angular position of the minima and maxima.

 Recommended video: